1 Bg 5-1972: Karma-yoga-Action in Krsna Consciousness

 > partial toward anyone.
 Everything depends on one's

-> practical performance of duties in an
+> practical performance of duties in Krsna consciousness,

-> effort to control the senses and
+> which helps one control the senses in every respect and

-> Krsna consciousness by controlling the
+> who stands fast in Krsna consciousness, controlling the

-> above-mentioned passions, one remains factually in
+> abovementioned passions, remains factually in

 > yoga mysticism is automatically practiced in Krsna